helidon-io/helidon-examples/examples/declarative/data-jdbc/mysql/README.md

 The schema starts generated Pokemon identifiers at `20`, so the JSON object returned by the first insert into a fresh database contains that ID.

 Update the inserted Pokemon's name and type.
-Use the identifier returned by `POST`; the first identifier is `20` in a freshly initialized database:
+Use the identifier returned by `POST`, the first identifier is `20` in a freshly initialized database:

 ```shell